top of page

 STOP ASIAN HATE

-NEUROBIOLOGY OF STRESS AND ADDICTION
+NEUROBIOLOGY OF STRESS

 Vulnerability to stress-related disorders such as anxiety, depression, and addiction can vary with sex and gender.
 This may be driven by sex differences in brain structure, chemistry, and circulating hormones.
 Adolescence is a period of neural plasticity during which stressful experiences and exposure to substances such as alcohol may modulate endocrine systems, thus interfering with normal neural remodeling and development of sexually dichotomous behaviors.